 Please contact the environmental health section on (08) 8408 0400 for further information or visit the Department of Health website.

 Immunisation is an important process for the prevention of disease across our community.
 The Adelaide Hills Council conducts regular public immunisation clinics at both Stirling and Woodside.
-Appointments are not bookable in advance; the clinics are run in a drop-in style.
+Appointments currently must be booked ahead of time (no drop in sessions are possible).
 Click here to download the Immunisation Clinic schedule.

 The Government of South Australia provides an online immunisation calculator for parents to ensure their children are receiving all the Australian standard vaccines.
 Read more about changes to immunisation requirements for Early Childhood Services.

 Seasonal flu vaccines are generally available from early April.
-Vaccinations are available at any of the listed clinics with no bookings required.
 The FluQuadri vaccine is currently available at a cost of $25.
 Please be aware that NO FEE applies for pregnant women or people over 65 years of age.
 Please discuss this with the nurse at the time of your vaccination.

 For Hepatitis A or the Combined Hepatitis A and B (Twinrix) vaccine, please contact council at least seven days before the clinic to ensure availability.
 Hepatitis B vaccines are also available.